 Non-relational databases store data in more flexible formats, such as key-value pairs, JSON documents, or graphs.

-They are more suitable to scaling horizontally and for handling unstructured or semi-structured data.
+They are more suitable to scaling horizontally and for handling unstructured or semi-structured data (that is, data that has some structure, but does not conform to a rigid, fixed schema).
 The simplified structure means that they can be very high performance for simple read/write patterns, and are ideal for applications that handle large volumes of fast-changing or unstructured data.